Integrate NAT gateway with Azure Firewall in a hub and spoke network for outbound connectivity

-In this tutorial, you learn how to integrate a NAT gateway with an Azure Firewall in a hub and spoke network
+In this tutorial, you learn how to integrate a NAT gateway with Azure Firewall in a hub and spoke network for enhanced outbound connectivity and scalability.

-NAT gateway can be integrated with Azure Firewall by configuring NAT gateway directly to the Azure Firewall subnet in order to provide a more scalable method of outbound connectivity.
+NAT gateway can be integrated with Azure Firewall by configuring NAT gateway directly to the Azure Firewall subnet.
+This association provides a more scalable method of outbound connectivity.
 For production deployments, a hub and spoke network is recommended, where the firewall is in its own virtual network.
 The workload servers are peered virtual networks in the same region as the hub virtual network where the firewall resides.
 In this architectural setup, NAT gateway can provide outbound connectivity from the hub virtual network for all spoke virtual networks peered.

 Note

-Azure NAT Gateway is not currently supported in secured virtual hub network (vWAN) architectures.
+Azure NAT Gateway isn't currently supported in secured virtual hub network (vWAN) architectures.
 You must deploy using a hub virtual network architecture as described in this tutorial.
 For more information about Azure Firewall architecture options, see What are the Azure Firewall Manager architecture options?.

 In this tutorial, you learn how to: